 The Terminal Drive & Canopy Project

-This is the first piece of the transformative Build OMA program and is expected to be complete by the end of 2024.
+This is the first piece of the transformative Build OMA program and is expected to be complete by Spring 2025.

 When finished, travelers and motorists alike will find this vital area of Eppley Airfield enhanced with several purposeful refinements, including: